bhauman/lein-figwheel/README.md

 about the storage of state, state transitions and side effects.
-Since a great deal of programming complexity stems from complex interactions (side effecting events) between things that have local state, it is my beief that reloadable code is often simply better code.
+Since a great deal of programming complexity stems from complex interactions (side effecting events) between things that have local state, it is my belief that reloadable code is often simply better code.

 ## More React Advocacy